 Qtrust provide scope for inclusion of Adjoining Property Protection clauses in their standard construction and building works insurance Policy.

-To include Adjoining Property Protection cover, owners builders are required to obtain ‘Form 3 & 4’ from their Building Surveyor and along with their Building Permit make application.
+To include Adjoining Property Protection cover, owners builders are required to obtain ‘Form 3 & 4’ or Forms ‘7 & 8’, from their Building Surveyor and along with their Building Permit make application.

 Sam Greco, CEO Qtrust Insurances, emphasises the importance of respecting and protecting all parties including neighbouring property owners concerns and often there apprehensions with such works so close to home.
-Sam adds, ‘it’s our firms responsibility to understand the detail of risk and then manage it appropriately for our clients and for all those who may be impacted.
+Sam adds, ‘it’s our firms responsibility to understand detail of risk and then manage it appropriately for our clients and for all those who may be impacted.
 Adjoining Property Protection does not protect an owner builder in any manner, but simply put; it protects a Building Surveyor against their errors or omissions or miscalculations, it offers neighbour(s) some comfort but little outside of standard and legislated third party liability and no protection for the paying client – an owner builder.
 Why it is required?
 An outstanding question remaining unanswered.
 Nonetheless as owner builders want to get on with their build, we do include Protective Works once we are able to underwrite the risk’

 Background notes.
 Adjoining Property Protection may be required where: 1.
 Building works footing system undermines or has the potential to undermine the neighbouring and adjoining footings; 2.
 Retaining walls or excavation proposed are very near to the boundary line; 3.
 Proposed building works could impact and cause significant damage to an adjoining property.

 Adjoining Property and Protection Work Insurance – the detail